 - Career effectiveness

 - Lowered stress

 Creating a standardized and strategic onboarding experience at your company is an ambitious undertaking.
-Follow these recommendations as a place to start.Focus on what matters to your company
+Following these recommendations is a place to start, especially when you focus on what matters most to your company.

 Think about what your new hires really need to understand about your company to be both productive and engaged, and make those things the cornerstones of your onboarding content.